saumyap24/AWS_Cloud_Practitioner_Exam_Notes/global_infrastructure/global_infrastructure.md

 - <b> What is compliance Boundaries?</b>
     - <i> A regulatory compliance (legal requirement) by a government or organisation where data and cloud resources are allowed to reside </i>
 - <b> What is Data Sovereignty?</b>
-    - <i>It isjurisdictional control or legal authority that can be used over data because it's physical location is within jurisdictional boundaries.</i>
+    - <i>It is jurisdictional control or legal authority that can be used over data because it's physical location is within jurisdictional boundaries.</i>
 - For workloads that need to meet compliance boundaries:
     - <b>AWS outposts</b> is physical rack of servers that you can put in your data center.
 Your data will reside wherever outpost physically resides
     - <b>AWS config</b> is a Policy code service